Arlo

 /api/2012-02-01/auth/resources/platformevents/query/?ids={comma-separated list of IDs}&expand=PlatformEvent,PlatformEvent/Link

 Depending on the complexity of your handler, you may want to query the resource endpoints directly if you have complex expand requirements.
-For many scenarios, this optimised endpoint is sufficient for many cases and enables you to avoid making multiple API queries to fetch additional entities.
+For many scenarios, this optimised endpoint is sufficient and enables you to avoid making multiple API queries to fetch additional entities.

 Example